Site icon Gold Points

-TL;DR: Mastering credit card rewards in 2026 requires strategic card selection based on your spending habits and goals, diligent tracking of points and miles, and a keen eye for maximizing sign-up bonuses and category spending.
-By understanding the nuances of different rewards programs and avoiding common pitfalls, you can unlock substantial value, whether through travel, cashback, or other valuable redemptions.
-This guide provides a complete roadmap to becoming a rewards expert.
+TL;DR: Mastering these programs requires strategic card selection based on your spending habits and goals, diligent tracking of points and miles, and a keen eye for maximizing sign-up bonuses and category spending.
+By understanding the nuances of different programs and avoiding common pitfalls, you can unlock substantial value, whether through travel, statement credits, or other valuable redemptions.
+This roadmap provides everything you need to become an expert.

 The most common types of rewards include: